mrn-gcm/nv-diamond-mcu/README.md

 # DiamondNVcenters_microcontroller
-This repository provides the code to operate a microntroller-based portable setup to analyze nitrogen-vacancy centers in diamond.
+This repository provides the code to operate a microntroller-based portable setup to analyze nitrogen-vacancy (NV) centers in diamond.
+The electron spin state of NV centers is initialized by optical pulses from a laser diode and manipulated by microwave pulses.
+The photoluminescence from NV centers is detected by a photodiode, converted in voltage which is read by the ADC of the microcontroller.
+The microcontroller generates the TTL pulses to create laser and microwave pulses.

 ## Hardware requirements
 The following devices are required to correctly operate the setup.